rsgel/chaosmesh-converter/README.md

 # Chaos Mesh Configuration Builder

-A React-based web application for building [Chaos Mesh](https://github.com/chaos-mesh/chaos-mesh) fault configurations with an intuitive user interface.
+When [targeting Azure Kubernetes Service resources with Azure Chaos Studio](https://learn.microsoft.com/en-us/azure/chaos-studio/chaos-studio-tutorial-aks-portal), it's a challenge to form the `jsonSpec` parameters correctly -- you need to manually construct the JSON, minify it, and remove certain fields.
+This is error-prone, and requires manual effort.

+With this React-based web application, you can build a [Chaos Mesh](https://github.com/chaos-mesh/chaos-mesh) fault `jsonSpec` much more easily - in a user interface that does all the heavy lifting!
 This tool helps you create JSON configurations for various Chaos Mesh fault types without having to manually write YAML or JSON, making it perfect for chaos engineering experiments in Kubernetes environments.

 ## About Chaos Mesh

 [Chaos Mesh](https://github.com/chaos-mesh/chaos-mesh) is a cloud-native chaos engineering platform that orchestrates chaos experiments on Kubernetes environments.
 It helps you test the resilience of your system by simulating various types of failures.

-## Azure Chaos Studio Integration

-This tool generates configurations that can be used with Azure Chaos Studio's AKS (Azure Kubernetes Service) fault experiments.
-The generated JSON can be integrated into Azure Chaos Studio workflows for comprehensive chaos engineering testing.

-For detailed guidance on setting up AKS fault experiments in Azure Chaos Studio, see the [Microsoft Learn documentation](https://learn.microsoft.com/en-us/azure/chaos-studio/chaos-studio-tutorial-aks-portal).
+Azure Chaos Studio can run Chaos Mesh experiments, helping you simplify your fault injection across your resources in Azure.
+You can use Azure constructs (i.e. RBAC) to ensure fault injection is run safely and in an auditable way.

 ## Features

-- **Multiple Fault Types**: Support for 8 major Chaos Mesh fault types:
+- **Multiple Fault Types**: Support for 8 major Chaos Mesh fault types, aligning with what Chaos Studio supports:
   - DNSChaos - Simulate DNS failures
   - HTTPChaos - Simulate HTTP request/response failures
   - IOChaos - Simulate file system I/O failures